Skip to main content

 A loan is a financial award that must be repaid.
 Although it’s possible to get a private loan from a bank or credit union, most students begin their loan search through the federal government, which offers a number of loans.
 Students with demonstrated financial need are eligible for federally subsidized loans.

 Subsidized loans are loans that the federal government subsidizes so that they do not accrue interest while the student is in school.
 Unsubsidized loans do accrue interest, which means you may accumulate more debt.
-Unlike grants and scholarships, there are usually no limitations on how you spend the loan funds.
-The money is awarded directly to your student account.
-After you’ve paid for tuition and related direct educational expenses, you’ll be able to use additional funds as you see fit.
+The money is disbursed directly to your student account.
+After you’ve paid for tuition and related direct educational expenses, you’ll be able to use additional funds for personal educational experiences.

 To begin your search for a federal loan, complete the FAFSA.
 You’ll receive information about which subsidized and unsubsidized loans you might be eligible for.
 Because subsidized loans are more affordable, only accept an unsubsidized loan when subsidized loans are insufficient to pay the total costs.